Phase transitions for geodesic flows and the geometric potential: Phase transitions

-Our next proposition is very important in this paper, it provides a family of potentials for which we have phase transitions.
-In Section \ref{cons} we will also use ideas from the proof to modify the metric at the cusp.
+The next proposition is very important for us, it provides the family of potentials for which we will have phase transitions.
+In Section \ref{cons} we will use ideas from the proof of Proposition \ref{pot} to modify the metric at the cusp of a hyperbolic manifold, in order to achieve phase transitions for the geometric potential.
 Recall that $(\P,-F)$ is of convergence type if the sum

 is finite.